numical/ubibot/README.md

 Provide runtimes and IO for Ubibot:
 * [@numica/ubibot-channel-cli](packages/ubibot-channel-cli/README.md): a command line interface for ubibot;
 * [@numical/ubibot-channel-rest](packages/ubibot-channel-rest/README.md): a channel package for accessing a multi-user implementation of ubibot via a [HTTP ReST](https://www.restapitutorial.com/lessons/httpmethods.html) calls;
-* [@numical/ubibit-channel-webapp](packages/ubibot-webapp-generator/README.md): a web-based chat interface calling an ubibot runtime hosted by [@numical/ubibot-channel-rest](packages/ubibot-channel-rest/README.md).

 ### core packages
 * [@numical/ubibot-core](packages/ubibot-core/README.md): the core 'engine' and utility functions or ubibot;
 * [@numical/ubibot-test](packages/ubibot-test/README.md): Ubibot is friendly but serious - testing is a first-class concern for the framework;
 * [@numical/ubibot-utils](packages/ubibot-utils/README.md): general utilities to support the framework.

+### build packages
+* [@numical/ubibot-webapp-generator](packages/ubibot-webapp-generator/README.md): a dev tool to build a hosting web app for an Ubibot implementation - see [@numical/webbot](packages/webbot/README.md) for any example of usage